My Best Work Habits

 If I’m feeling the pinch of getting something done, I go to the timer method.
 I’ll set a timer for the amount of time I feel I need to set a task and then I get.to.work!
 I avoid all distractions when the timer is running.
 It truly forces me to focus and be as tuned-in as possible to the task at hand.
 I do this for everything from when I want to tidy my apartment or unpack to writing blog posts or working on client deadlines.
 This trick also helps me be better at paying attention to detail which is so important for all my jobs.

-This was a game changing rule I instilled for myself when I became self employed.
-Work finally had a beginning and an end.
-I was able to install normal sleeping hours by not being tempted by my laptop.
+I instilled this rule for myself when I became self-employed and am proud to say I have stuck with it.
+Work finally had a beginning and an end and I was able to install normal sleeping hours by not being tempted by my laptop.
 My laptop is not allowed near my bed when the work day is done.
 When you work for yourself there is literally always more to be done but that brings me to my next point…

 I could work 24/7 if I allowed myself to.
 I really enjoy my work and my type-A, driven personality often has me putting my foot on the gas often.
 That being said, when I became self-employed I nearly burned out in the first six months because I was in overdrive too often.